iluwatar/java-design-patterns/data-transfer-object/index.md

 ## Applicability
 Use this pattern when

-* you need to make multiple calls to remote.
+* you need to make multiple calls to remote, you can reduce the number of calls by tranferring all the data at once as a data transfer object.
-* you have a significant mismatch between the model in your presentation layer and the underlying domain model.

 ## Credits